cakephp/docs/en/views/helpers/form.rst

 * ``$options['default']`` Used to set a default value for the input field.
 The value is used if the data passed to the form does not contain a value for the field (or if no data is passed at all).
+An explicit default value will override any default values defined in the schema.

   Example usage::